seveibar/pragmaticversioning/README.md

 ## Tagged Versions and Computed Version

 Package consumers can still have the majority of the benefits of semantic versioning through the usage of tagged or computed versions.
-For example, `npm add somepackage@lts` or `npm add somepackage@latest-unstable` more accurately represents the intent of the user.
+For example, `npm add somepackage@lts`, `npm add somepackage@latest-unstable`, `npm add somepackage@canary` more accurately represents the intent of the user.

 These tagged releases can be also be computed using commit analysis or explicit cutting.
 In this way, package authors have the flexibility to serve users with different risk and upgrade tolerances.